yandex/odyssey/README.md

 #### Authentication

 Odyssey has full-featured `SSL/TLS` support and common authentication methods
 like: `md5` and `clear text` both for client and server authentication.
+Odyssey supports PAM & LDAP authentication, this methods operates similarly to `clear text` auth except that it uses PAM/LDAP to validate user name/password pairs.
+PAM optionally checks the connected remote host name or IP address.
 Additionally it allows to block each pool user separately.

 #### Logging